MalindiFrank/4phrases/README.md

 # Troubleshooting

 - If the application shows "Site can't be reached," ensure you have an active internet connection.
-- If background colors or quote interactions are not working, check for errors in the browser console.
+- If background colors or quote interactions are not working well, check for errors in the browser console.

 # Acknowledgements